alagain/martian_crater_database/Global/README.md

-## Lagain_crater_database file
+#### Lagain_crater_database file ####

-This catalog contains all craters of the Robbins catalog and craters added by the reviewer team, unidentified by Robbins.

 Columns in the catalog are described as

-#### Crater_ID
+### Crater_ID
-Same as in the Robbins' database.
-For added craters ID has been built in the following way:
-- northern hemisphere = 100-xxx,
-- southern hemisphere = 200-xxx
-where xxx corresponds to the creation index.
+Same as Robbins' database except for craters added for which ID has been built from their location: northern hemisphere = 100-xxx, southern hemisphere = 200-xxx, -xxx corresponds to the order of creation.

-#### RADIUS
+### RADIUS
-Same as in the Robbins' database.
-Added craters had been defined as circles from three points placed on the crater rim: the radius is automatically computed.
+Same as Robbins' database except for craters added for which the radius has been determined from three points placed on the crater rim.

-#### X,Y
+### X,Y
-Coordinates, same as in the Robbins' database.
-Added craters had been defined as circles from three points placed on the crater rim: the center is automatically computed.
+Coordinates, same as Robbins' database except for craters added for which it corresponds to the centroid of circle shape created on Cesium.

-#### TYPE
+### TYPE
-crater classification (int):
+crater classification (numerical):
-- 1 = Valid (Simple craters without morphologic characteristics described above)
-- 2 = Layered (only Layered Ejecta Rampart Sinuous craters and Low-Aspect Ratio Layered Ejecta craters)
-- 3 = Ghost (Degraded impact craters, the same geologic unit is superposed to the crater floor and outside to the crater)
-- 4 = Secondary (Elongated craters or impact craters belonging to a crater chain in an area where the crater spatial density is anomalously high)
-- 5 = Invalid (The geologic structure identified by Robbins is not an impact craters)
+1 = other
+2 = layered
+3 = degraded
+4 = secondary
+5 = erroneous entry

-#### STATUS
+### STATUS
-crater classification (string):
+crater classification (text)
-- Valid
-- Layered
-- Ghost
-- Secondary
-- Invalid

-#### LRD_MORPH
+### LRD_MORPH
 Layered ejecta crater morphology:
 SLE : Single Layered Ejecta
 DLE : Double Layered Ejecta
 MLE : Multiple Layered Ejecta
 LARLE : Low-Aspect Ratio Layered Ejecta

-#### ORIGIN
+### ORIGIN
 Secondary craters for which the primary crater source has been identified.
 The primary crater ID is indicated.
-If the secondary crater is produced by a double primary crater, crater ID of both primaries is mentionned.
+In case of double primary craters being produced secondaries, the crater ID of the couple is mentionned.

-#### ADDING
+### ADDING
-null = Craters contained in the Robbins' database
+0 = Craters contained in the Robbins' database
-1 = Craters added by the reviewers
+1 = Craters added on Cesium viewer